appbaseio/Docs/content/docs/concepts/databrowser.md

 #### Setting a Unique Document Id

 When importing a frequently changing dataset, we recommend setting a **Unique Id** field.
-This can be enabled by selecting the checkbox for "Does the data have unique id?" question followed by selecting an id column (a **Mark as Id column** should appear).
+This can be enabled by selecting the checkbox for "Does the data have unique id?" question followed by selecting an id column (a **Mark as Id column** label should appear in the active column).

 ![](https://i.imgur.com/0aooxFY.png)